MARC U-STAR: Maximizing Access to Research Careers Undergraduate Student Training in Academic Research

 About the Program

-The MARC U-STAR/CDI STAR Program is a two-year, junior-/senior-level, research-based honors program for under-represented students at Washington University interested in pursuing the PhD in the biological and biomedical sciences.
+The MARC U-STAR Program is a two-year, junior-/senior-level, research-based honors program for under-represented students at Washington University interested in pursuing the PhD in the biological and biomedical sciences.

-- A $1,000 monthly stipend for the full calendar year
+- A $1,000 monthly stipend for at least the academic year

 - May provide a tuition benefit.